 - Google has now listed core web vitals as a ranking factor

-- User experience directly impact your website conversion rate
+- User experience directly impacts your website conversion rate

 - Google experience score is going to stay

-- Majority websites that have a bad Google page experience score are going to get deranked in the coming months
+- The majority of websites that have a bad Google page experience score are going to get deranked in the coming months

 - User experience comprises everything: Speed, user interface, page copy, page pictures/images/videos, and the call to actions